×

 We asked people if there is a lot of crime.
 They answered:

 "Leuven, generally has a low crime rate, making it a safe city to live in and visit.
 The city's crime rate is significantly lower than in many other urban areas, both within Belgium and internationally.
 Most reported crimes in Leuven are minor offenses, such as petty theft or vandalism.
 Violent crimes, such as assault or robbery, are relatively rare.
 The city's authorities are proactive in maintaining safety and order, with a visible police presence and various measures in place to prevent crime.
-However, like any city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," said one expat in Leuven.
+However, like any city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," commented one expat who made the move to Leuven.

 About the Author